thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ### Section "mapping"

-This configuration section contains array of topics that the gateway will subscribe to after connecting to the broker and settings about processing incoming messages (converter).
+This configuration section contains an array of topics that the gateway will subscribe to after connecting to the broker, along with settings about processing incoming messages (converter)..

 |**Parameter**|**Default value**|**Description**|
 |:-|:-|-